Lepidosauria: Description

-Diagnosis

-The reptiles in the subclass Lepidosauria can be distinguished from other reptiles by a variety of characteristics.
-First, the males have evolved a hemipenis instead of a single penis with erectile tissue that is found in crocodilians, birds, mammals, and turtles.
+Male squamates have evolved a pair of hemipenises instead of a single penis with erectile tissue that is found in crocodilians, birds, mammals, and turtles.
 The hemipenis can be found in the base of the tail.
-The tuatara has not fully evolved the hemipenis, but instead has shallow paired outpocketings of the posterior wall of the cloaca that have been determined to be precursors to the hemipenis.

-Second, most lepidosaurs have the ability to autotomize their tails.
+The tuatara does not have a hemipenis, but instead has shallow paired outpocketings of the posterior wall of the cloaca.Second, most lepidosaurs have the ability to autotomize their tails.
 However, this trait has been lost on some recent species.
-In lizards, fracture planes are present within the vertebrae of the tail that allow for its removal.
+In lizards and rhynchocephalians, fracture planes are present within the vertebrae of the tail that allow for its removal.
 Some lizards have multiple fracture planes, while others just have a single fracture plane.
 The regrowth of the tail is not always complete and is made of a solid rod of cartilage rather than individual vertebrae.
 In snakes, the tail separates between vertebrae and some do not experience regrowth.

 Third, the scales in lepidosaurs are horny (keratinized) structures of the epidermis, allowing them to be shed collectively, contrary to the scutes seen in other reptiles.
 This is done in different cycles, depending on the species.
 However, lizards generally shed in flakes while snakes shed in one piece.
 Unlike scutes, lepidosaur scales will often overlap like roof tiles.

 Biology and ecology

 Squamates are represented by viviparous, ovoviviparous, and oviparous species.
 Viviparous means that the female gives birth to live young, Ovoviviparous means that the egg will develop inside the female's body and Oviparous means that the female lays eggs.
 A few species within Squamata have the ability to reproduce asexually.
 The tuatara lays eggs that are usually about one inch in length and which take about 14 months to incubate.

 While in the egg, the Squamata embryo develops an egg tooth on the premaxillary that helps the animal emerge from the egg.
 A reptile will increase three to twentyfold in length from hatching to adulthood.
 There are three main life history events that lepidosaurs reach: hatching/birth, sexual maturity, and reproductive senility.

-Because gular pumping is so common in lepidosaus, and is also found in the tuatara, it is assumed that it is an original trait in the group.
+Because gular pumping is so common in squamates, and is also found in the tuatara, it is assumed that it is an original trait in the group.

 Most lepidosaurs rely on camouflage as one of their main defenses.
-Some species have evolved to blend in with their ecosystem, while others are able change their skin color to blend in with their current surroundings.
+Some species have evolved to blend in with their ecosystem, while others are able to change their skin color to blend in with their current surroundings.
 The ability to autotomize the tail is another defense that is common among lepidosaurs.
 Other species, such as the Echinosauria, have evolved the defense of feigning death.